 Dance groups combine fun, fitness, and socialisation – and whether you’re an experienced dancer or a newbie looking to learn a new skill, many take on people of all abilities.

-From anticipating your partner’s moves while spinning through a salsa routine to working together as a large group to learn a choreographed hip-hop number, dancing can help to build trust and bonds with others without saying a word.
+From anticipating your partner’s moves while spinning through a salsa routine to working together as a large group to learn a choreographed hip-hop number, dancing can help to build bonds with others without saying a word.

 If you’re thinking that dancing doesn’t seem like a particularly summery activity, lots of groups meet up to dance in outdoor, public places – so you can make the most of the warm summer weather.

-6. Head to the pub
+7. Head to the pub

 Head to the pub

 There’s a reason why people have been heading to their local pub to meet new people for centuries (and it’s not the famous Dutch courage that comes along with a few pints!).
-One of the best things about our treasured British institution is that anybody is welcome at the pub – whether you’re a longtime local or a traveller passing through.
+One of the best things about this treasured British institution is that anybody is welcome at the pub – whether you’re a longtime local or a traveller passing through.

 In fact, most modern pubs are designed specifically for the purpose of mingling.
 If you visited a pub only a century or two ago, it would likely be split into lots of small rooms.
 This was done intentionally so that people of different classes could socialise in isolation.